-F1155PC consists of heat pump, immersion heater, circulation pumps and control system.
-F1155PC is connected to the brine and heating medium circuits.
+F1255PC consists of a heat pump, water heater, electrical module, circulation pumps and a control system.
+F1255PC is connected to the brine and heating medium circuits.

 In the heat pump evaporator, the brine (water mixed with anti-freeze, glycol or ethanol) releases its energy to the refrigerant, which is vaporised in order to be compressed in the compressor.
-The refrigerant, of which the temperature has now been raised, is passed to the condenser where it gives off its energy to the heating medium circuit and, if necessary, to any docked water heater.
+The refrigerant, of which the temperature has now been raised, is passed to the condenser where it gives off its energy to the heating medium circuit and, if necessary, to the water heater.
 If there is a greater need for heating/hot water than the compressor can provide there is an integrated immersion heater.